AmadGakkhar/EndToEndDeployment/README.md

 # EndToEndDeployment

-## Create a Template for Folder Strcture
+## Create a Template for Folder Structure
 Created template.py and created a barebones project structure.

 ## Setting up Environment